emarkland00/article-tracker/readme.md

 Run `docker pull sol7117/article-tracker` to pull down the docker container.
 Make sure that your `config.ini` is in the same directory as where you pulled down the docker container.

-Finally, run `docker run sol7117/article-tracker` to run the tracker.
+Finally, run `docker run --rm sol7117/article-tracker` to run the tracker.

 ## Example use case
 <a href='https://errolmarkland.com' target='_blank'>My site</a> (No longer primarily used on my site, as of Nov.
 2016. <a href='https://getpocket.com' target='_blank'>Pocket</a> does everything I'd like.)